Valle, Telemark

 Valle is a village in Bamble Municipality in Telemark county, Norway.
-The village is located on the coast of the Skaggerak, near the mouth of the Fossingfjord, in the southern part of the municipality.
+The village is located on the coast of the Skagerrak, near the mouth of the Fossingfjorden, in the southern part of the municipality.
 The village is located about 5 km to the south of the village of Botten and about 10 km to the southwest of the village of Bamble.